malprax/SwarmDroneUnity/README.md

 ## Overview

-This repository contains the source code and simulation framework used in the journal article:
+This repository provides the complete simulation framework and source code used in the journal article:

 **“Probabilistic Modeling and Experimental Validation of Swarm Drones for Object Search Missions under Dynamic Performance Variations”**

-The project implements a physics-based indoor swarm drone simulation using a leader–slave coordination structure and probabilistic decision-making under mechanical feasibility constraints.
-The simulation is designed to evaluate how decision robustness interacts with quadrotor dynamics, collision avoidance, and environmental uncertainty in confined indoor spaces.
+The project implements a physics-based indoor swarm drone simulation using a fixed leader–slave coordination structure combined with probabilistic decision-making under explicit mechanical feasibility constraints.
+The simulation is intended to study the interaction between stochastic decision policies, quadrotor dynamics, collision behavior, and environmental uncertainty in confined indoor environments.

-All results reported in the paper are generated using this repository.
+All simulation results, figures, and statistical analyses reported in the article are generated using this repository.

 ---

 ## Key Features

-- Physics-based indoor quadrotor simulation (Unity engine)
+- Physics-based indoor quadrotor simulation implemented in the Unity engine
-- Leader–slave swarm coordination (fixed roles)
+- Fixed leader–slave swarm coordination architecture
-- Probabilistic belief-based target search
+- Probabilistic belief-based object search
-- Monte Carlo rollout decision evaluation
+- Monte Carlo rollout-based decision evaluation
-- Mechanical feasibility constraints:
+- Explicit mechanical feasibility constraints, including:
   - Thrust limits
   - Rotor speed bounds
   - Rigid-body dynamics
-- Collision-aware motion execution
+- Collision-aware motion execution and logging
-- Large-scale Monte Carlo experimentation (N = 1000)
+- Large-scale Monte Carlo experimentation (N = 1000 runs)

 ---

 ## System Architecture

+The swarm consists of three quadrotor agents operating under fixed roles:

 - **Leader drone**
-  - Belief aggregation
-  - Global coordination
+  - Global belief aggregation
-  - Mission supervision
+  - Coordination and mission supervision
+  - Monitoring of overall swarm progress

 - **Slave drones**
-  - Local exploration
+  - Local exploration and navigation
   - Sensing and target detection
-  - Physically constrained navigation
+  - Execution of mechanically constrained motion commands

-Decision-making is explicitly filtered through mechanical constraints to ensure all executed actions remain physically realizable.
+Decision-making at the agent level is explicitly filtered through mechanical constraints to ensure that all executed actions remain physically realizable for indoor quadrotor platforms.

 ---

 ## Simulation Environment

-The indoor environment consists of:
+The simulated indoor environment consists of:
 - A central home base
 - Multiple enclosed rooms
 - Narrow passages and wall boundaries

-This layout is intentionally designed to introduce:
+This configuration is intentionally designed to introduce:
 - Partial observability
-- Limited maneuvering space
+- Restricted maneuvering space
 - Elevated collision risk

-The environment geometry mirrors the configuration used in the paper.
+The environment geometry and spatial constraints correspond directly to those used in the experimental evaluation presented in the associated journal article.

 ---